IdrisPane/IdrisPane/README.md

 ## 🙋‍♂️About Me!

-- 🧪 I'm an undergraduate chemistry student who passionate about data science!
+- 💻 I'm currently working as a data specialist in PT BFI Finance Indonesia, Tbk

-- 🏫 I'm currently attending IPB University
+- 🏫 Graduated from IPB University with chemistry degree

 - 🌱 I’m currently learning data science & analytics